Network registration (NetReg): General questions about network registration.

 Please contact University IT at 585-275-2000 if a new printer or other network device is being added to the network.

-Yes, the Safe•Connect Policy Key software agent is required for all Windows PCs and Mac computers in order to gain network access and ensure a safe computing environment.
+The Safe•Connect Policy Key software agent is required for most Windows PCs and Mac computers in order to gain network access and ensure a safe computing environment.

 You can uninstall the Safe•Connect Policy Key software agent at any time; however within minutes you will then be unable to access the Internet through the University of Rochester wired network.
 You will be required to reinstall the Policy Key software agent as if you are a new user in order to gain Internet access.